Zarnetske Watershed Science & Hydroecology Lab @ MSU

 Picture

 Tanner joined the lab as a postdoc in the summer of 2020.
 He received his MS from Montana State University (2014) and his PhD from Miami University of Ohio (2020).
 He is largely interested in how land use and climate change influence biogeochemical cycles and ecosystem metabolism.
 He has explored these issues across a range of aquatic ecosystems and spatial scales, from eutrophic reservoirs to sub-arctic headwater streams.
-He is working on the Arctic Watershed Biogeochemistry project, and excited to learn more about this fascinating landscape.
+He was working on Arctic Watershed Biogeochemistry projects.

 Dr. Arial Shogren - PostDoc